djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 Miguel Tejada (international signing, 1993) and Eric Chavez (10th overall, 1996) provided MVP-caliber offense and Gold Glove defense.
 Both were premium draft investments that matured into franchise cornerstones.

 Miguel Tejada won the 2002 AL MVP award, hitting .308 with 34 home runs and 131 RBIs while providing leadership throughout the season.
 Barry Zito won the AL Cy Young Award with a 23–5 record and 2.75 ERA.
-These weren't marginal players elevated by analytics; they were elite performers by any standard.
+These weren't marginal players.

 Oakland executives Billy Beane, David Forst, and scout Ron Washington later acknowledged that "there's no way the A's make the playoffs every year from 2000 through 2003, and no way a best-selling book and Brad Pitt movie ever happen, if not for the efforts of the Big Three" <a href="#ref8">[8]</a>.
 The Big Three compiled a collective 261–131 record from 1999–2006, providing the foundation that allowed Beane's analytical approach to flourish.

 ### [Moneyball promotes low payrolls in baseball, thus ruining the game.](#table-of-contents) {#moneyball-promotes-low-payrolls}

 Oakland won 103 games in 2002 with the third-lowest payroll in baseball.
 Sports economists have argued that *Moneyball* became a cultural reference point in arguments about spending restraint <a id="ref11-back" href="#ref11">[11]</a>.
-The critique is that the story made low payrolls look like the intelligent default rather than a limitation.
+The critique is that the story made low payrolls look like the intelligent choice rather than a limitation.

 However, the actual lesson of Moneyball for the league was not "cheap is good."
 In fact, the most successful application of Moneyball principles came from the Boston Red Sox, who were anything but frugal.